Best Outboard Motors: Upgrade Your Old Boat Engine

 - Distance.
 If you want to go any real distance on the water, there’s no question—you need an outboard motor.
 If you plan on spending the day out on the water, you can even upgrade your gas tank.

 - Save time and energy.
 Rowing a boat takes a lot of energy, but you can save your energy with an outboard motor.
-And, since an outboard motor is so much faster than rowing, you’ll save tons of time getting to your destination.
+Since an outboard motor is so much faster than rowing, you’ll save tons of time getting to your destination.

 Types of Outboard Motors